ComputeCanada/magic_castle/docs/README.md

 Terraform will analyze the difference between the current state and the future state, and plan the creation of a single new instance.
-If you accept the action plan, the instance will be created, provisioned and eventually automatically add to the Slurm cluster configuration.
+If you accept the action plan, the instance will be created, provisioned and eventually automatically added to the Slurm cluster configuration.

 You could do the opposite and reduce the number of compute nodes to 0.